The Beginning

 Meeting with the Surgeon

 The first step was the pictures—side and front views of my upper body for surgical purposes.
 Let’s just say, not my best look (haha).
-Next, Dr. Garry came in.
+Next, the Dr. came in.
 He asked me to share how I had found the lump and about my health history.
 I explained how I found it one morning, right around the time I had my yearly blood panel drawn.
 He explained that this type of cancer does not show up in blood work—which surprised me, but made sense once he said it.
 I also mentioned that we don’t have a family history of breast cancer.

 Then came the heavier part: going over the results in more detail.
 He confirmed it is invasive ductal carcinoma, about 1 cm in size, likely stage 1, and triple negative.
 He explained what that meant—that the tumor tested negative for estrogen, progesterone, and HER2.
 At first, “negative” sounded like it should be good news.
 But it’s actually the one you don’t want, because it means the cancer is more aggressive and not fueled by hormones.
 That broke me.
 I couldn’t hold back the tears.
 I told him, “Okay, let’s just get it out!”
 But he reminded me that while that’s the natural reaction, the best plan is the one that will help me long-term.